dlt-hub/dlt/docs/website/docs/getting-started.md

 ## Quick start

 For starters, let's load a list of Python dictionaries into DuckDB and inspect the created dataset.
+Here is the code:

 <!--@@@DLT_SNIPPET_START ./getting-started-snippets.py::start-->
 ```py